 The Environment: A Top Priority

-and we have undertaken a number of technical studies to understand and mitigate the potential effects of the proposed project, including:
+CN takes the protection of the environment and safety of surrounding communities very seriously, and we have undertaken a number of technical studies to understand the potential effects of the project so that they can be mitigated.

-shade to watercourses, provide bank stability, and improve water quality and fish habitat.
+- Enhance vegetation along Indian Creek and through Tributary A realignments, to increase vegetation diversity, increase shade to watercourses, provide bank stability, and improve water quality and fish habitat.

 - Off-set habitat loss to Bobolink and Eastern Meadowlark by creating improved offsite habitat in partnership with Ducks Unlimited Canada, a highly respected non-profit environmental organization.

 - Improve flood control along Tremaine Road through improved floodplain design.